openstack-archive/compass-adapters/chef/cookbooks/openstack-ops-database/README.md

 # Description #

-This cookbook provides shared database configuration for the OpenStack **Grizzly** reference deployment provided by Chef for OpenStack.
-The http://github.com/mattray/chef-openstack-repo contains documentation for using this cookbook in the context of a full OpenStack deployment.
-It currently supports MySQL and will soon support PostgreSQL.
+This cookbook provides a reference example of database configuration for the OpenStack **Icehouse** reference deployment provided by Chef for OpenStack.
+It currently supports MySQL and PostgreSQL.

 # Requirements #